tonyspiro/easy-flux-example/README.md

 # easy-flux-example
-An easy flux example that shows basic usage on this powerful application architecture.
+An easy flux example that shows basic usage of this powerful application architecture.

 ##Getting started
 ```